 Removing The Old Varnish

 First of all, remove the old varnish from the wood to expose the raw wood.
 I used the Orbital Sander.
 This made the job quick and easy.
 I started with 180 grit sandpaper and finished with 220 grit sandpaper.
-Because the antique dresser had been sitting in a barn exposed extreme temperatures, the finish had become old and almost powdery.
+Because the antique dresser had been sitting in a barn exposed to extreme temperatures, the finish had become old and almost powdery.
 Looking back, I pretty sure it was easy because my sweet rescue pup “Bud” was helping me.
 Furniture licking is a thing you know. 🙂

 Removing the Damaged Veneer Before Using White Wax